NeKroFR/Patator/py/updates.md

 ---
 - !credit refers you to my GitHub page
 - !help send you to this page
-- You can had any role  with !addrole "rolename"      ⚠️⚠️⚠️NO PERMISSION REQUIERD⚠️⚠️⚠️
+- You can had any role  with !addrole "rolename"⚠️⚠️⚠️NO PERMISSION REQUIERD⚠️⚠️⚠️
-- You can remove any role with !removerole "rolename" ⚠️⚠️⚠️NO PERMISSION REQUIERD⚠️⚠️⚠️
+- You can remove any role with !removerole "rolename"⚠️⚠️⚠️NO PERMISSION REQUIERD⚠️⚠️⚠️

 ## Version: 0.7.5